 Today, the society’s three fundamental applications can still be found at an obedience trial, no matter what the venue.
 Control is exhibited at all levels of obedience, especially through heeling and the dog’s response to the handler’s verbal commands or, as they progress as a team, silent hand signals.
 Agility is demonstrated at the Open level by asking the dog to jump over a panel jump, broad jump and bar jump.
 Lastly, scent work is found at the highest level, Utility, in which the dog must find an object with his handler’s scent among a pile of articles and return with the correct one.

-The American Kennel Club (AKC) is perhaps the largest and most well-known venue for obedience.
-Though it currently only allows purebred dogs, the AKC Board of Directors is considering a listing service that would allow mixed breeds to participate in obedience, rally, agility and tracking.
+The American Kennel Club (AKC) is perhaps the largest and most well-known venue for obedience and allows purebred and mixed breeds to participate in its programs.
 All dogs, including mixed breeds, are welcome to participate in obedience programs through the American Mixed Breed Obedience Registry (AMBOR), the Australian Shepherd Club of America (ASCA), St. Hubert’s Companion Dog Sports Program and the United Kennel Club (UKC).

 At its earliest stages and well into the 1970s, dogs were taught obedience using punishment-avoidance techniques such as the “jerk and pull” method.
 People believed that if the dog experienced a negative consequence for not doing what was asked, that would be enough to create the preferred behavior.
 This worked for some dogs, though not all.
 Obedience training pioneer Terri Arnold of Massachusetts, who has earned multiple Obedience Trial Championships (OTCh) in AKC over more than 30 years, was one of the first to question and improve upon traditional training methods.

 In the 1970s, when Arnold started training a Shetland Sheepdog, she soon realized that choke collars, harsh commands, and withholding praise or play would not work.
 But, she discovered, food was an excellent motivator, and she asked her trainer if she could bring some to class.
-He told her no. Her Sheltie performed wonderfully and happily at home with the food, but was miserable without it in class.
+He told her she couldn’t.
+Her Sheltie performed wonderfully and happily at home with the food but was miserable without it in class.

 “I decided to sneak food into class, and it fell on the floor from her mouth,” says Arnold.
 “The instructor started screaming at me in front of the class, and I said, ‘I don’t need this anymore.’
 I turned around and walked away.
 I knew there had to be a better way.
 I will never forget that day as long as I live.
 It was a turning point in my whole life.”